Net Zero – how tax incentives can help your business reach its goals

 Examples of projects that may improve the sustainability of a business and can qualify for R&D relief include:

-Alexander & Co has worked with clients securing substantial R&D tax credits in all the above scenarios, as well as many more.
-Please contact Alexander & Co if you would like to discuss this further.
+Alexander & Co has worked with clients to secure substantial R&D tax credits in all the above scenarios, as well as many others.
+Get in touch with our R&D tax advisors today if you would like to discuss the process of claiming R&D Tax.

 For businesses who need company cars for their employees, updating the fleet to electric cars is an easy step to help your business reach its Net Zero goals.